-The values for three categories are determined on the basis of recorded temperatures over the past 20 years, and are calculated individually for each forecast week and for each region based on measurements at individual stations.
-For the selected forecast week in the middle of March, the long-range seven-day average temperature is set at between 4.4 °C and 7.5 °C. These values are determined so as to ensure that each of the three categories occurs with equal frequency (shown by the grey horizontal line at 33.3 percent).
+The temperatures ranges for three categories are determined on the basis of recorded temperatures over the past 20 years, and are calculated individually for each forecast week.
+For the selected forecast week in the middle of March, the long-term seven-day average temperature turned out to be between 4.4 °C and 7.5 °C. These values were determined so as to ensure that each of the three categories occured with equal frequency (shown by the grey horizontal line at 33.3 percent).

 Technical information on long-range forecasting